-David is the CEO of Hash Intelligence, a company building distributed agent-based modelling platforms.
-He is a former Managing Partner of Soho Strategy (London), where his clients included the Cabinet Office, and the United Nations Security Council’s Counter-Terrorism Executive Directorate.
+David is the Executive Chairman of Soho Strategy, a software development and data science company in London.
+At SOHO his clients include the National Health Service, Cabinet Office, and United Nations Security Council’s Counter-Terrorism Executive Directorate.
 David is Chair of the IAAC Access Programme.

 - Vice-Chair: Ese Oduyoye

 Ese emerged as the only female finalist in the 2015 Cyber Security Challenge and is currently employed by BT working as a Security Design Architect.

 Ese is currently the Vice Chair of the IAAC Access Programme where she intends to help new and upcoming Cyber Security Professionals.
 With a humble background and inquisitive thirst for technology and security; Ese is aware of the gender imbalance in her field and now thrives and encourages younger generation to get involved in Cyber Security.
 Ese is a BT Security Design Architect and is also a volunteer STEM Ambassador.

 - Secretary: Mark Cole